MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/provision-vms.md

 - [Create a VM from a template](vm-template.md): Create VMs with consistent settings configured in a VM template.
 VM templates are XML objects stored in the VMM library.
 They can be used to control and restrict VM settings available to self-service users.
 Template settings include the guest operating system profile, a hardware profile, and one or more VHDs that can be used to create a new VM.
 - **Create a VM in a service deployment**: In VMM you can create services that are logical grouping of VMs that are configured and deployed as s single entity.
 A single tier service includes a single VM.
 Multi-tier services have multiple VMs.
 - [Rapidly provision a VM using storage area network (SAN) copy](vm-san-copy.md): Deploy a VM using SAN copy abilities such as snapshot and clone.
 You can rapidly provision standalone VMs, or VMs that are provisioned in a service.

+## Guest cluster deployment

+On a Hyper-V cluster, you can deploy a guest failover cluster that consists of multiple VMs that uses shared .vhdx files.
+VMM supports the following:

+You can deploy a guest failover cluster that uses shared .vhdx files on a Hyper-V failover cluster.
+In this scenario, if  Hyper-V uses Cluster Shared Volumes (CSV) on block-level storage, then the shared vhdx files are stored on a CSV that's configured as shared storage.
+Alternatively, Hyper-V can use SMB file-based storage deployed by Scale-Out File Server (SOFS), as the location of the shared .vhdx files.
+No other storage types are supported, and third-party SMB storage isn't supported.

 ## VM placement